-Gas Colic - Common, but Preventable
+Gas Colic — Common, but Preventable

 Gas colic is the least serious form of colic.
 That’s the good news.
 The bad news is that it’s very common.

 So common, in fact, that it is often overlooked as “just gas,” like you might get when you eat too much pizza.
-However, never be complacent about gas colic because it can lead to complications such as displacement or twisting of the large colon.
+However, never be complacent about gas colic, because it can lead to complications such as displacement or twisting of the large colon.
 Truth is, if you’re feeding correctly, gas colic should not happen.
 And if it does, then you’re more than likely doing something wrong.

 By Juliet M. Getty, Ph.D.